cbpark/YAM2/README.md

 This generates a static library `lib/libYAM2.a`.

-If NLopt is installed in a non-standard location (e.g., `/usr/local`):
+If NLopt is installed in a non-standard location (e.g., `/usr/local`), you can specify its path as a prefix to the `make` command:

 ```
 NLOPT=/usr/local make